guivho/DatePickerTest/README.md

 UIDatePickerMode.DateAndTime and UIDatePickerMode.Time pickers have the hour field low by one hour.

 I detected this problem with the latest 5.2.x MT, but it may well be inherited from previous versions.

+** Update **

+As Jackson Harper pointed out in the monotouch mailing list, this Date property is in UTC.

+My local time is UTC+1, so the reported date is midnight - 1 hour, ergo the previous day.

+Sorry for the noise.